sireneast/medtrack-support/privacy-policy.md

 - Does not share data with third parties
 - Does not use advertising services
 - Does not track user behavior

+## Medical Disclaimer

+MedTRACK is a tracking tool only and:
+- Is not intended to provide medical advice
+- Should not be used as a medication reminder system
+- Is not a substitute for professional medical advice
+- Should not be relied upon for medical decisions

+Always consult with healthcare professionals regarding medical treatment and medications.

+## Emergency Access
+- Consider adding emergency contact information to your device's Medical ID
+- MedTRACK does not provide emergency access to your medication data
+- In case of emergency, contact medical professionals directly

+## Compliance

+MedTRACK complies with:
+- Apple's App Store Guidelines for Health and Medical apps
+- General Data Protection Regulation (GDPR) principles
+- California Consumer Privacy Act (CCPA) requirements
+- Health Insurance Portability and Accountability Act (HIPAA) principles for user privacy

 ## Your Rights